Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-10-13-macOS-Package-Management.md

 # Login as an admin

 Now installing homebrew is very simple.
 But use root access.
+When I was installing it on my Linux box, it asked for sudo permissions.
-So if you are not not an admin, Login as an Admin in the terminal:
+So if you are not an admin, Login as an Admin in the terminal:

 ```
 su - <admin code name>
 ```

-And then type in the password
+Then type in the admin's password

 For eg: